nomad-coe/nomad/docs/parser.md

 energy: 1.29372
 ```

-There is some general information at the top and then a list of simulated systems with
+At the top there are some general informations.
+Below that is a list of simulated systems with
-sites and lattice describing crystal structures, a computed energy value, an example for
+sites and lattice describing crystal structures as well as a computed energy value as an example for
 a code specific quantity from a 'magic source'.

 In order to convert the information  from this file into the archive, we first have to
 parse the necessary quantities: the date, system, energy, etc. The *nomad-lab* Python
-package provides a `text_parser` module for declarative text file parsing.
+package provides a `text_parser` module for declarative parsing of text files.
 You can
 define text file parsers like this:
 ```python
 def str_to_sites(string):